-On January 12, 2022, Cohen Milstein and Andrews & Springer filed a shareholder derivative action against Trevor Milton (“Milton”), the founder and former CEO and Executive Chairman of Nikola Corporation (NKLA – NASDAQ), a zero-emissions vehicle startup company that purports to be a leading manufacturer of heavy-duty commercial electric vehicles and energy solutions, and certain other current and former directors and officers of Nikola.
+On February 23, 2023, Cohen Milstein and Andrews & Springer filed a second amended shareholder derivative action against Trevor Milton (“Milton”), the founder and former CEO and Executive Chairman of Nikola Corporation (NKLA – NASDAQ), a zero-emissions vehicle startup company that purports to be a leading manufacturer of heavy-duty commercial electric vehicles and energy solutions, and certain other current and former directors and officers of Nikola.

 Plaintiff alleges that Milton engaged in an ongoing criminal fraud involving the dissemination of materially false and misleading statements to Nikola stockholders and the public, with the knowing assistance and aid of three disloyal, self-interested, and interconnected Boards of Directors: Nikola’s Boards of Directors both before and after its June 2020 Merger with VectoIQ (the “Legacy Nikola Board” and the “Post-Merger Nikola Board,” respectively), and VectoIQ’s Board of Directors at the time of the Merger (the “VectoIQ Board”), who in turn breached their fiduciary duties to the company.